svdo/ReRxSwift/README.md

 ### I double-checked everything and I still get errors!
 Please open a [new issue][8] on GitHub, as you may have run into a bug.

-## Open Issue: Make ReRx-enabled view controllers strictly pure

-When using `react` and `redux`, there is a module called `react-redux` that is the inspiration for ReRxSwift.
-Using that module allows you to cleanly separate _stateful_ and _pure_ components.
-I would like to create the same strict separation in ReRxSwift, but I don't know how to do that yet.
-I created an [issue on GitHub for this][9], I am inviting you to join the discussion there!

 [1]: https://github.com/ReactiveX/RxSwift